rki-mf1/president/README.md

 pip install president
 ```

-Another possibility is to use docker images with all dependencies installed:
+Another possibility is to use a docker image with all dependencies installed:

 ```
 docker pull rkibioinf/president:latest